Dedicated to the preservation of our photographic heritage

 He called Monterey County, the best place to photograph over any place I know.
 Cohen used a 5x7 Pony Premo No. 6, a folding

-Holdings: over 2,140 images 5x7 glass negatives, original printssome
+Holdings: over 2,140 images 4x5 and 5x7 glass negatives, original printssome

 Corroll B. Clark came to California in 1875 with his family first to San Jose then to the Monterey area in 1895 he had a tintype gallery in a tent on Forest Avenue, he had studio's in a number of location in the Monterey, Pacific Grove area.
 He bought the studio of Miss.
 Preble in August of 1903 on Forest Avenue and sold it to